 3. Cost and Affordability

 Compare the premiums, deductibles, and copayments associated with each plan.
-It is important to select a plan that fits within your budget and provides good value for the coverage offered.
+Selecting a plan that fits your budget and provides good value for the coverage offered is essential.

 Consider your current health status and medical needs when evaluating costs.
 If you anticipate needing frequent medical care or have ongoing health conditions, you might benefit from a plan with higher premiums but lower out-of-pocket costs.